-- Truth-Functional Compositionality: the truth value of any complex sentence is completely dependent on the truth value of its component parts. - Imagine you were using logic to program a computer, or a robot. - We do not want the program to stall on an empty truth value. - We want it to have rules for how to proceed in any case. - The dependent conditional is more common than the independent one. - We don't have strong feelings about the truth values of independent conditionals.

-Still, is there a better truthfunctional alternative?
+- Truth-Functional Compositionality: the truth value of any complex sentence is completely dependent on the truth value of its component parts. - Imagine you were using logic to program a computer, or a robot. - We do not want the program to stall on an empty truth value. - We want it to have rules for how to proceed in any case. - The dependent conditional is more common than the independent one. - We don't have strong feelings about the truth values of independent conditionals. - Still, the problems with conditionals are not limited to independent conditionals. - We should see if there is a better truth-functional alternative.